 17. Don't be afraid of the hiking distances!

-Also, during the climbs up Francis Valley and to the Towers, you are able to drop off your heavy items so you can do those ascents with just water in your pack!
+The W Circuit in Torres Del Paine has a nice path that is easy to hike on.
+If you spend 5 days hiking the W Trek, you will have less than 20km days.
+During the climb up Francis Valley and the one to the Towers, you are able to drop off your heavy items so you can do those ascents with just water in your pack!

 Start planning your trip to Torres Del Paine National Park